 Dr. Kallas can advise on and/or investigate the edible properties of any plant and its relatives for academic, culinary, theatrical, agricultural, or food product development.
 Dr. Kallas’ library is one of the largest in the world regarding uses of wild plants for food and other purposes.
 Screen writers will find our expertise on wild foods valuable to reasonably portray Native American, pioneer, cultural, and prehistoric foodways.

 John is available to serve as a reference source, fact checker, and image source for journalists and writers on the topic of edible wild plants and other foragables.

-We work with outdoor organizations, schools, businesses, and individuals to develop and implement high quality training on wild food topics.
-Wild foods can be easily integrated into science, adventure, and experiential curricula to feed mind, body, and soul.
-Apprenticeships, advanced training, study groups, and focused retreats are on-going.
+We work with outdoor organizations, schools, businesses, and individuals to develop and implement high quality, enlightening, and fun training on wild food topics.
+Wild foods can be easily integrated into science, outdoor learning, and experiential curricula.
 Training can yield information on simple and sustainable living, wilderness survival, Native American uses, plant identification, and the nutrient contribution of wild foods.
-Specific workshops can deal with regional edibles; cooking and processing techniques; wild gourmet garden vegetables; neighborhood edibles; wild foods of the wilderness; medicinal plants; poisonous plants; and more.
+Trainings can deal with regional edibles; cooking and processing techniques; wild gourmet garden vegetables; neighborhood edibles; wild foods of the wilderness; medicinal plants; poisonous plants; and more.
 Expeditions and overnight trips to parks, wilderness areas, and hot spring resorts can be arranged.
 For workshops that are already established, go to our workshops page.